Frequently asked questions

-The CAA require you to keep logs of all flights carried out under your PfCO.
+The CAA require you to keep logs of all flights carried out under your Operational Authorisation.
 As a company, we use Airdata UAV.
 You can of course use the standard DJI logging in the DJI Go and Go 4 apps.
 However, Airdata UAV allows you to delve much more deeply into the flight data.
-You can produce 3D maps of your flights in Google Earth, assess battery status, log drone maintenance, produce logs for the CAA (requires gold package or higher).
+You can produce 3D maps of your drone flights in Google Earth, assess battery status, log drone maintenance, produce logs for the CAA (requires gold package or higher).
 Our candidates get a discount code for 10% off any Airdata package.

 14. Do I need to get a CAA permission every time I fly my drone?

 When you are issued an Operational Authorisation it is valid for a year from the date of issue.
 You would only need to get additional permissions from the CAA or NATS if you wanted to do something that is not permitted under your standard permission.
 This is fairly rare unless, for example, you are flying regularly in central London or in restricted areas.

 Since March 13th 2019 most UK aerodromes have been surrounded by a flight restriction zone (FRZ).
 If flying any drone of any size for any purpose within these zones you will require permission from the local Air Traffic Control unit or the aerodrome operator.
 There is an interactive map of UK Flight Restriction Zones here.

 15. Do I need to write an operations manual every time I fly?

 No. The operations manual is a document that is submitted to the CAA on initial application.
 It gives the CAA the details of your business and the drones you fly, as well as the operating procedures you will employ to fly the drones safely.
 Ops Manuals are generally reviewed once or twice a year, particularly at renewal time.
 You ARE required to carry out a site survey and risk assessment before every flight.
 We will teach you how to do this during the theory course.